repairnet/repairnet.github.io/workshop-2026.md

 The workshop aims at making connections between the French and Korean scientific communities in mathematical and computational methods for systems biology, with applications to cancer research.

-The program consists both of scientific talks related to mathematical and computational models in systems biology, with a focus on logical models for cancer research, as well as presentations of international funding schemes to promote French-Korean scientific cooperation in this domain.
+The program consists both in scientific talks related to mathematical and computational models in systems biology, with a focus on logical models for cancer research, as well as in presentations of international funding schemes to promote French-Korean scientific cooperation in this domain.

 ### Program overview